sailedeer/FowlOdor/index.md

 # Approach
-1. We started with resnet first, in order to develop some understanding of how changing the hyperparameters would influence the trained model.
+1. Do transfer learning on resnet in order to develop ideas of hyperparameters
 ## Techniques
 * Convolution Neural Network
 * Transfer Learning